 11. More Social Sharing

 When done correctly, responsive web design can lead to an increase in social shares for your content.
 This is another one of the responsive web design benefits.
-Responsive content paired with responsive social media buttons make it easy to share links to your site’s pages even on smaller screens.
-This can help increase your credibility and expose you to a new audience, which then leads to more traffic and more conversions.
+Responsive content paired with Responsive Social Media Buttons makes it easy to share links to your site’s pages even on smaller screens.
+This can help increase your credibility and expose you to a new audience, which then leads to More Website Traffic And More Conversions.
 At the same time, social signals can also impact your search engine rank indirectly because search engines will notice the increased engagement and search demand.

 12. Better Backlinks

-Finally, it’s worth mentioning that a responsive website can help you when it comes to building backlinks.
-Backlinks play an important role in any SEO strategy because they show search engines that other websites consider your site a reputable source of information.
+Finally, it’s worth mentioning that a responsive website can help you when it comes to Building Backlinks.
+Backlinks play an important role in any SEO Strategy because they show search engines that other websites consider your site a reputable source of information.
 If your site isn’t responsive, other websites will be less inclined to link to you.
-After all, linking to a website that doesn’t provide good user experience makes them look bad as well.
+After all, linking to a website that doesn’t provide a good user experience makes them look bad as well.

-Improve Your Bottom Line With a Responsive Website
+Improve Your Bottom Line With A Responsive Website Design